 The Role of Artificial Intelligence (AI)

 Artificial intelligence (AI) has been instrumental in advancing the field of speech pathology.
 AI-based tools can analyze and interpret speech patterns, assisting speech pathologists in diagnosing and treating speech disorders more effectively.
-Additionally, AI can provide personalized, interactive, and dynamic therapy, promoting more engaging and effective treatment.

 An example of this is the use of AI-powered speech therapy apps.
 These apps can provide real-time feedback, track progress, and adapt to the individual’s performance, making therapy more personalized and efficient.